stevenfox/LSTM_Time-series_Classification/README.md

 ## Google Colab
 1. Upload the notebook file.
 2. Create folder named dataset.
-3. Upload all the files from the dataset folder to the project
+3. Upload all the files from the dataset folder to the project.
-4. Run all cells
+4. Run all cells.

 ## Jupyter
-1. Start the Jupyter environment and open the noebook
+1. Start the Jupyter environment and open the notebook.
-2. Install all the dependencies, such as TensorFlow, Keras
+2. Install all the dependencies, such as TensorFlow, Keras etc.
+3. Make sure the folder is in the same path with the notebook.
-4. Run all cells
+4. Run all cells.